manpreet-rai/CtCI_CPP/README.md

-# CtCI Solutions in C++
+# My CtCI Solutions in C++
-This repository contains solutions to "Cracking the Coding Interview" 6th Edition
+This repository contains my own solutions to "Cracking the Coding Interview" 6th Edition